 An emergency fund is an amount of money set aside to buffer you against financial surprises.
 Whether it is a job loss, health emergency, or car or home repair, an emergency fund can help you cover unexpected costs and not interfere with your other financial goals, or worse – having to take on unwanted debt.

-Most financial advisors suggest targeting an emergency fund equal to about six months of salary.
+Most financial experts suggest targeting an emergency fund equal to about six months of salary.
 Personal circumstances can differ, however, and affect what would make an appropriate level of saving for a particular individual.
+(Related: Emergency fund basics)

 We’ve all been in this situation before: something great presents itself, but we don’t have the “cash on hand” to take advantage of it.
 Be it a business opportunity, an extended vacation, or a new, low price on something we’ve always wanted, the opportunity often gets missed for a lack of funds.